knicos/voltu/components/net/README.md

 in sending and receiving on those sockets.
 Further work would be needed to be efficient with large or massive numbers of sockets.

-The protocol is based on top of MsgPack which works in both C++ and JavaScript.
+The protocol is based on top of [MsgPack](https://github.com/msgpack/msgpack-c) which works in both C++ and JavaScript.
 To work with JavaScript the protocol works over TCP and TCP+Websockets.
 The library is also cross platform, supporting Windows and Linux.

 It is a template library, allowing simple RPC calls and bindings using the latest in C++ features such as optionals, lambdas and futures.

 ## Universe
-A Universe class represents a network group and is the primary means of interaction for the user of the library.
+A [Universe class](cpp/include/ftl/net/universe.hpp) represents a network group and is the primary means of interaction for the user of the library.
 It supports `bind`, `connect`, `call`, `send`, `disconnect`, `asyncCall` and more.

 ## Peer
-A fairly internal object that wraps a socket connection and deals with all actual sending and receiving over the network.
+A [Peer object](cpp/include/ftl/net/peer.hpp) is a fairly internal object that wraps a socket connection and deals with all actual sending and receiving over the network.